User319183/tempfucked/README.md

-> **NOTE: We are currently working on a newer, deobfuscated version of his script with Luraph protection and obfuscation.
-This updated script can be found in `newScript.lua` file [here](./newScript.lua) and will be updated frequently.
+> **NOTE: We are currently working on newer, deobfuscated versions of his script with Luraph protection & 77fuscator reversing.
+This updated script can be found in `main.lua` file [here](./main.lua) and will be updated frequently.
 Stay tuned for the latest updates.**

 # Itztempy: A Detailed Overview